Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 **Notes**:

-[1] One image on 5x5 kernel with bias value of 1
+[1] One image on 5x5 kernel with bias value of 1.

-[2] Rearrange2 fanouts to two AI Engine-ML tiles (core03 and core05) to implement the FC1+RELU layer
+[2] Rearrange2 fanouts to two AI Engine-ML tiles (core03 and core05) to implement the FC1+RELU layer.

 </details>